 - A copy of EaseUS Todo Backup.
+(UPDATE: As of 2020, the free version of EaseUS Todo Backup no longer offers this feature.)
 Its free version has all the features we need to accomplish the task in front of us, so download the free version and install it like you would any other Windows program.
 WARNING: Make sure you click the “Customize” links on the “Install Additional Software” page and uncheck all the boxes—otherwise EaseUS will try to install some bundled crapware along with its disk cloning tool.

 - A backup of your data.
 We can’t stress this enough.
 It’s completely foolish to start messing around with your hard drive without a backup.
 Check out our guide to backing up your computer, and make sure you have a full backup of your important data before continuing.